tsutenn/tsutenn.github.io/public/text/about.md

 ### Hi, welcome to my website!

 My name is Kaiwen Li (李恺文).
 I am currently a research assistant and recently obtained my master’s degree in Human-Computer Interaction (HCI) from Xi’an Jiaotong-Liverpool University in 2023.
 My passion lies in exploring new interaction methods and creating cutting-edge solutions in VR to push the boundaries of HCI.
-My work has been presented at prominent conferences such as CHI and ChinaVis.